JuliaGuanzon/Crypto_Arbitrage/README.md

 **3. Analyze the Data**

 The focus becomes on analyzing the spread between the two exchange datasets.
-The goal is to capture the arbitrage spreade between the higher-priced exchange and the lower-priced exchange.
+The goal is to capture the arbitrage spread between the higher-priced exchange and the lower-priced exchange.
 The data that is focused on are the "Close" prices of that day.

 ![03_analyze close data](https://user-images.githubusercontent.com/84649228/126044074-4d3cb847-4484-4ff4-9c94-859e67b05fc7.png)